Wesley-wsl/day-notes/README.md

 ou
 $ npm run start

-# Do the same process from 3 entering the backend folder.
+# Do the same process from step three entering the backend folder.

 </pre>